Samueli Endowed Fellowships Awarded to Eight Graduate Students

 Dec.
 23, 2019 - Eight engineering doctoral students have won 2019-20 Henry Samueli Endowed Fellowships.
 Two students in civil and environmental engineering, four in electrical engineering and computer science, and two in chemical and biomolecular engineering received the awards, which recognize academic achievement and potential for future success.

-Henry Samueli, co-founder of Broadcom Corp. and the Samueli School’s namesake, funds the fellowships, which are open to master’s and doctoral students.
+Henry Samueli, co-founder of Broadcom Corp., funds the fellowships, which are open to master’s and doctoral students.
 The number of awards and the support amount vary each year.

 The Samueli Endowed Fellowships are competitive, rather than need-based, helping the school to recruit and retain talented graduate students.
 The awards are based on students’ academic records and research accomplishments, and are open to all majors, covering fees and stipends for the academic year.

 Undergraduate degree: Rashtreeya Vidyalaya College of Engineering/India, civil engineering